yxlin/ppda/README.md

 ```

-_ppda_ also provides functions to generate random numbers from truncated normal
+_ppda_ also provides functions to generate random numbers of truncated normal
 distributions.
 Again, _n_ must be power of 2.